apache/celix/bundles/pubsub/pubsub_admin_udp_mc/README.md

 When a publisher request for a topic a TopicSender is created by a ServiceFactory.
 This TopicSender uses the multicast address as described above with a random chosen portnumber.
 The combination of the multicast-IP address with the portnumber and protocol(udp) is the endpoint.
 This endpoint is published by the PubSubDiscovery within its topic in ETCD (i.e. udp://224.100.10.20:40123).

-A subscriber, interested in the topic, is informed by the the ToplogyManager that there is a new endpoint.
+A subscriber, interested in the topic, is informed by the the TopologyManager that there is a new endpoint.
 The TopicReceiver at the subscriber side creates a listening socket based on this endpoint.

 Now a data-connection is created and data send by the publisher will be received by the subscriber.